RConsortium/censusguide/draft.md

 #### Demographic Data

 The core mission of the Census Bureau is to provide information about America's people, places and economy.
 It does this by running over 100 Censuses, Surveys and Programs.
-This document refers to the output of these programs as "datasets".
-You can view the full list of datasets [here](https://www.census.gov/programs-surveys/surveys-programs.html).
+You can view the full list of programs [here](https://www.census.gov/programs-surveys/surveys-programs.html).

-Below we describe the five most popular datasets that Census publishes.
-In this case we used API requests as a measure of popularity.
+It is beyond the scope of this Guide to detail each of these datasets.
+Instead, below we describe the five most popular Census programs as measured by API requests.

 1. [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs/).
 The ACS regularly gathers information previously contained only in the long form of the decennial census, such as ancestry, educational attainment, income, language proficiency, migration, disability, employment, and housing characteristics.
 These data are used by many public-sector, private-sector, and not-for-profit stakeholders to allocate funding, track shifting demographics, plan for emergencies, and learn about local communities.
 Sent to approximately 295,000 addresses monthly (or 3.5 million per year), it is the largest household survey that the Census Bureau administers.
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/American_Community_Survey)).